Mine Çetinkaya-Rundel: Education

-Work
+Research and career

 Çetinkaya-Rundel coauthored three open-access textbooks, OpenIntro Statistics, Introductory Statistics with Randomization and Simulation, and OpenIntro: Advanced High School Statistics.
 She is an author on the associated R package, openintro. Çetinkaya-Rundel is also a proponent of reproducible analysis in the context of statistics education.

-Recognition
+Awards and honours

-Çetinkaya-Rundel was elected as a Fellow of the American Statistical Association in 2020.
+Çetinkaya-Rundel was elected as a Fellow of the American Statistical Association (ASA) in 2020.
 She was elected chair of the ASA Statistical Computing program in 2021.